 - 2.1 The Board of Trustees: Trustees should promote an open and positive culture and ensure all involved feel able to report concerns, confident that they will be heard and responded to.
 They carry the overall responsibility for ensuring that people are protected and that safeguarding responsibilities are met through this policy.
-This overall responsibility has been delegated to the Performance Committee. - 2.2 Designated committee: Performance Committee is responsible for the sign-off of this policy and providing necessary scrutiny of management reports. - 2.3 Corporate Safeguarding Lead (Executive Director): Director of Corporate Governance and Compliance is the identified lead for this policy and is responsible for ensuring that safeguarding issues are managed and internal reporting and monitoring is in accordance with the polices and expectations laid out in any associated procedures.
-Whilst responsibility retained with the Director of Corporate Governance and Compliance, day to day responsibility is delegated to the Head of Corporate Governance and Compliance. - 2.4 Directors & Heads of Department: Are responsible for ensuring they review and revise policies and procedures as needed and in support of the Director of Corporate Governance and Compliance, have overarching understanding of serious issues, themes, trends and patterns, and relevant monitoring systems are in place to support best practice.
-Designated Safeguarding Leads have been identified in departments as follows: - Head of Adult Service - Director of Children, Young People and Families - Director of Housing and Property
+This overall responsibility has been delegated to the Performance Committee. - 2.2 Designated committee: Performance Committee is responsible for the sign-off of this policy and providing necessary scrutiny of management reports. - 2.3 Corporate Safeguarding Lead (Executive Director): Director of Children, Young People and Families (YPC&F) is the identified lead for this policy and is responsible for ensuring that safeguarding issues are managed and internal reporting and monitoring is in accordance with the polices and expectations laid out in any associated procedures. - 2.4 Directors & Heads of Department: Are responsible for ensuring they review and revise policies and procedures as needed and in support of the Director of Children, Young People and Families (YPC&F), have overarching understanding of serious issues, themes, trends and patterns, and relevant monitoring systems are in place to support best practice.
+Designated Safeguarding Leads have been identified in departments as follows: - Director of Adult Service and Safeguarding - Director of Children, Young People and Families - · Director of Housing and Property